Zaighamabbas1234/Mobile-Sales-Dashboard/README.md

 * Increasing or decreasing sales trends.
 * Seasonal patterns.
 * Changes in customer demand.

---
+---

 ### 2. Sales by Mobile Model:
 A clustered bar chart compares total sales across different mobile models.
 This helps identify:
 * Best-performing mobile models.
 * Models generating higher revenue.
 * Differences in model-level performance.

 ---

 ### 3. Transactions by Payment Method:
 A **pie chart** displays the distribution of transactions across different payment methods.
 This allows businesses to understand:

-* Customer payment preferences
+* Customer payment preferences.
-* Most frequently used payment methods
+* Most frequently used payment methods.
-* Relative transaction contribution of each payment type
+* Relative transaction contribution of each payment type.

 ---

-### 4. ⭐ Customer Ratings
+### 4. Customer Ratings:

-A **funnel visualization** is used to analyze customer ratings.
+A funnel visualization is used to analyze customer ratings.
 This helps evaluate:

-* Customer satisfaction levels
+* Customer satisfaction levels.
-* Distribution of ratings
+* Distribution of ratings.
-* Overall customer experience
+* Overall customer experience.

 ---